 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Hypericum sampsonii is a Perennial up to 0.60 metres tall.
+Hypericum sampsonii is a perennial plant that can grow up to 0.60 metres tall.

 There is a report that use of this plant can harm the foetus of pregnant females[